e-tidemo/cycle-gothenburg/README.md

 - ## User Experience (UX)
+An overall goal was to make the website work on a range of different devices.

   - ### 1.
 Goals for a First Time Visitor
     - a.
 For a first time visitor, it is important to get a grasp of what the website is about - easily and quickly.
     - b.
 For a first time visitor, it is important to be able to navigate the website easily.
     - c.
-For a first time visitor, it is important to easily find more information about the business.
+For a first time visitor, it is important to easily find more information about the organisation.
     - d.
 For first time visitors, it is important to be able to contact the organisation with any questions about the concept.
     - e.
 For first time visitors, it is important that the sign up is easy to understand and to do.